 - Employment Records – an employee’s personnel file can help to establish the duties an employee has as part of their work, and whether those duties may have acted as a major cause of the employee’s current disability.

-If a workers’ compensation insurance company denies your claim arguing your injuries and disability are due to a pre-existing condition, hire our workers’ compensation attorneys immediately.
+If a workers’ compensation insurance company denies your claim arguing your injuries and disability are due to a pre-existing condition, hire our team of lawyers immediately.